-In addition to these, Directorate of Land Registry and Cadastre inspection board inspected land register leg of the fraud attempt and made determinations against declarations submitted by suspects to the prosecutor's office.
-The most important finding here is that the forged document used in the execution proceeding with judgement was not officially delivered to the land registry during the sale of the hotel and it cannot be detected who attached this forged document to the land registry file and how or when it was attached.
+In addition to the above, the Directorate of Land Registry and Cadastre inspection board inspected the land registry leg of the fraud attempt and made determinations contrary to the declarations given by suspects to the prosecutor's office.
+The most important finding here is that the forged document used in the execution proceeding with judgement was not officially submitted to the land registry during the sale of the hotel and it cannot be detected who inserted this forged document to the land registry file and how or when it was inserted.